 New development must be oriented strategically to make easy connections through the building(s) to nearby community amenities such as transit stations, landmarks and public parks as well as create and strengthen major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
+Proponents are particularly encouraged to coordinate with proponents for the adjacent Nawn Factory site in terms of access and circulation.

-- 1. Primary pedestrian building entrances should be on Melnea Cass and Washington Street, with vehicular and service access from Harrison Avenue. - Design should respond to landscape, pedestrian and bike accommodation improvements that are part of the Boston Transportation Department's Melnea Cass Design project by providing secure on-site bike storage for users and residents, in order to encourage bike use. - Proposals must demonstrate provisions of adequate but not excessive on-site parking for new residents, employees, and/or customers and strategies to prevent overburdening street parking used by area residents. - 4.
+- Primary pedestrian building entrances should be on Melnea Cass and Washington Street, with vehicular and service access from Harrison Avenue. - Design should respond to landscape, pedestrian and bike accommodation improvements that are part of the Boston Transportation Department's Melnea Cass Design project by providing secure on-site bike storage for users and residents, in order to encourage bike use. - Proposals must demonstrate provisions of adequate but not excessive on-site parking for new residents, employees, and/or customers and strategies to prevent overburdening street parking used by area residents. - 4.
 Safety, views and ease of navigation must be promoted in the design of the Proposed Property Site.
 Night safety is a particular concern of neighborhood residents, so structures must be designed with clear site lines.
 In addition, exterior lighting design must create well-lit open spaces and eliminate dark pockets in streetscapes.